 The VBA’s research program is overseen by the VBA Board’s Research and Innovation Committee.

-- Use of behavioural insights to reduce improper service penetrations (VBA managed project – in progress 2020-21)
+- Use of behavioural insights to reduce improper service penetrations (in progress 2021-22)

-- An Australian Technical Evaluation Network (ATEN) to improve product information and building safety (Sponsorship – completed 2019-20)
+- An Australian Technical Evaluation Network (ATEN) to improve product information and building safety (completed 2019-20)